Aboriginal

 This smoke is very harmful and shortens lives.

-Is this what we, and our overstretched health departments, want us to go back to?
+Is this what we, or our overstretched health departments, want us to go back to?

 20.02.2012 -Tasmanian ABC News: